strategicdata/pmhc-mds-spec/doc/data-specification/include/definitions.rst

   identified) without having to re-allocate episode identifiers since they can never clash.

+  Episode Keys are case sensitive and must be valid unicode characters.

   A recommended approach for the creation of Episode Keys is to compute `random UUIDs <https://en.wikipedia.org/wiki/Universally_unique_identifier>`_.